rancher/dashboard/docusaurus/docs/extensions/api/provisioning.md

 # Cluster Provisioning (RKE2 / Custom)

-The Rancher UI provides a number of hooks to support custom components and processes when managing RKE2/Custom clusters.
+The Rancher UI provides a number of ways to customise the processes that creates RKE2/Custom clusters.
+This includes
+- Adding additional Cluster Provisioner types
+- Customising or replacing components used in the create process
+- Additional tabs
+- Hooks in to the processes that persist cluster resources
+- Overrides that replace the process to persist cluster resources

 ## Custom Components
-To implement components for an existing node driver see [Custom Node Driver UI](components/node-drivers.md).
-For example new / replacement components to manage cloud credentials and/or machine configs can be supplied.
+Existing components that manage cloud credentials and machine configuration can be replaced as per [Custom Node Driver UI](components/node-drivers.md).

-## Custom Create/Edit
+## Custom Cluster Provisioner
+New cluster provisioners can be added that can tailor the create/edit experience for their own needs.

 ### Resources
-Creating an cluster revolves around two resources
+Creating a cluster revolves around two resources
 - The machine configuration
   - The machine configuration defines how the individual nodes within a node pool will be provisioned.
 For instance which region and size they may be
   - These normally have an type of `rke-machine-config.cattle.io.<provider name>config`, which matches the id of it's schema object